marietteswart1711-boop/DC24-Job-Card/README.md

 A `render.yaml` file is included in this project so Render can pick up steps 3-4 automatically as a "Blueprint" if you use that option instead of the manual New Web Service flow.

-**Two things to know about Render's free tier:** a free service "spins down" after periods of no traffic and takes up to a minute to wake up on the next request — the technician just needs to wait for the page to load on the first open of the day.
-Also, the free tier's disk is temporary — if the service restarts, `sequence.json` (which tracks the next job number) resets.
-If job numbers matter to you precisely, either upgrade to a paid instance with a persistent disk, or set `START_JOBNO` again after any long gap in use.
+**One thing to know about Render's free tier:** a free service "spins down" after periods of no traffic and takes up to a minute to wake up on the next request — the technician just needs to wait for the page to load on the first open of the day.

 ### Deploying to Railway (alternative)